- residential and commercial urban sensitive water design

 The external finish may be clad in a variety of finishes like metal, timber, rendered ‘blue board’, tiled cement sheeting – the options are endless.
 Viking also fabricate 6mm “slip-in” liners for concrete or steel “containers”.
 This is particularly useful for garden applications in apartment blocks and commercial properties.

 At Viking Plastics, we pride ourselves in our ability to manufacture to diverse specifications.
-We work closely with urban sensitive water designers, architects and builders to deliver custom solutions.
+We work closely with water sensitive urban designers, architects and builders to deliver custom solutions.

 Australia Wide Delivery